Borogum/PyClonKanoid/README.md

 /embed

 ```
 You must change, when necessary, the values of variables _IRONPYTHON_COMPILER_, _SOURCE_PATH_ and _OUT_PATH_.

-For make work the exe file you must include some assemblies in the exe folder.
+To make the exe file work you must include some assemblies in the exe's folder.
 But don´t worry, all necessary files can be found in last [release](https://github.com/Borogum/PyClonKanoid/releases) of project.

 ## Controls